Last Updated on July 20, 2023 by Lori Walker

 “Aluminum foil insulates best when it traps a dead air space above (or around) the food product.”– Timothy Bowser, Food Processing Engineer

 Aside from that, wax paper is quite cheap, so you don’t have to spend much on this one.
+But how can you heat up bread in the oven?

 2. Use Aluminum Foil